kristo-godari/form3-client-library/README.md

 I'm new to go, basically this is my first go project.
 Coming from a java world, it was challenging and fun to write this project in go.
 I did not know the sintax, paddigram , best practices and go way of doing thing.
 I searched in the internet, hopfully i have done a good job.

 ## How to run the project
-Run `docker-compose build` and after run `docker-compose up`.
+Clone repository, then run `docker-compose build` and after run `docker-compose up`.
 By default all tests will run.

 ## A little about project design
 I have tried to build the project in such a way that can be extensible for the future.